 - 1 ½ teaspoons kosher salt

-- 2 cups mix-ins, see note
+- 2 cups mix-ins, optional. see note

 Instructions

-- Preheat Oven.
-Preheat the oven to 350 degrees F. Grease and flour two loaf pans or one bundt pan.
+- Preheat Oven - Preheat the oven to 350 degrees F. Grease and flour two loaf pans or one bundt pan.
 Or you can use a baking spray that has flour in it.

-- Mix Wet Ingredients.
-In a large bowl, use a rubber spatula or spoon and stir together the mashed bananas, eggs, oil, and vanilla until combined.
+- Mix Wet Ingredients - In a large bowl, use a rubber spatula or spoon and stir together the mashed bananas, eggs, oil, and vanilla until combined.

-- Allow to cool in pan for 10-15 minutes.
-Remove from pan while still warm and allow to cool.
+- Allow to cool in pan for 10 minutes - Remove from pan while still warm and allow to cool.
 Serve slices with a good smear of salted butter and enjoy!

 Notes

 Mix-Ins - 1 cup semisweet chocolate chips, 1 cup unsweetened coconut flakes, or 1 cup chopped nuts.
 Pick 2!
 My preference is 1 cup of semisweet chocolate chips and 1 cup of unsweetened coconut flakes.
+Or you can leave them out and keep it plain.
+Note that without mix-ins, the bread will be faster.

 Nutrition